 - Initial N: 25 subjects were recruited (10 men and 15 women)

 - Attrition (final N): 24 (However, screening and diet period one data for this subject was included in the analysis)

 - The study population represented a mildly hypercholesterolemic group with a TC concentration of 5.40±0.69mmol/L and LDL-C concentration of 3.46±0.55mmol/L

 - Anthropometrics: None

 - Location: Pennsylvania State University Campus, US.

-- Serum saturated fatty acid were lower and monounsaturated fatty acid were higher following consumption of the macadamia nut-rich diet (MAC) compared with the average American diet (AAD)(P<0.05).
-Serum polyunsaturated fatty acid concentration did not change
+- Serum saturated fatty acids were lower and monounsaturated fatty acids were higher following consumption of the macadamia nut-rich diet (MAC) compared with the average American diet (AAD)(P<0.05).
+Serum polyunsaturated fatty acids concentration did not change

 - The calculated serum fatty acid ratio of 18:1/18:00 (oleic/stearic) was higher following the MAC diet compared with baseline (P<0.001)

 - The serum fatty acid ratio of 16:1/16:0 (palmitoleic/palmitic) was greater following the MAC diet compared with both baseline and the AAD control diet (P≤0.0001)

 - The consumption of the MAC diet resulted in lower serum total cholesterol (TC), LDL-C, and non-HDL-C concentrations compared with baseline and to after the AAD control diet period (P<0.0001).
 Compared with the AAD control diet the MAC diet elicited a 9.4% reduction in TC concentration and a 8.9% reduction in LDL-C concentration